lilindian16/customDRC/README.md

-# Audison DRC Interface Project
+# Bit Ten DRC Interface Project

-## A simple, cheap and opensource alternative to the Audison bit Ten DRC
+## A simple, cheap and opensource alternative to the Bit Ten DRC

 Welcome to the project.
-The aim is to reverse engineer the Audison DRC and create a custom version of it.
+The aim is to reverse engineer the DRC and create a custom version of it.
 The end-goal is to have a unit that stays tucked inside the dashboard.
 We will use potentiometers to control the main volume and subwoofer volume on the fly.
 Additional controls can be accessed with a web interface - I'm thinking an ESP32 to make life easy.

 These are the required steps for the project: